March 9, 2022

 The Taskforce on the Internationalization of Curriculum Studies was formed at the AAACS Conference in New Orleans, 2011.
 Its primary undertaking has been to survey, analyse, translate (where necessary), interpret and share on the work of curriculum theorists, scholars and contributors who work outside of the North American field.
 Since 2011, this task force has produced fifty (50) research presentations, three (3) publications and thirteen (13) special sessions.

-The work of the taskforce has included voices and representations from places and cultures such as Jamaica, Indonesia, Cuba, China, Korea, Japan, USA & West Indies, Portugal, and Brazil:
+The work of the taskforce has included voices and representations from places and cultures such as Jamaica, Indonesia, Cuba, China, South Korea, Japan, USA & West Indies, Portugal, and Brazil: